NCG77/bespoke/README.md

 # Bespoke

-**Bespoke** is an intelligent voice recording and note-taking application that automatically transcribes your audio recordings and creates summarized notes.
-Perfect for meetings, lectures, interviews, or personal voice memos.
+**Bespoke** is an intelligent voice recording and note-taking application that automatically transcribes your audio recordings and creates Textual form of the audio for further processing.
+Perfect for meetings, lectures or interviews.
+I made it as usually while discussing ideas and thoughts with friends or colleagues, I miss out on some important points or people miss out on joining the meetings or are late.
+With Bespoke, i can focus on the conversation while it captures everything for me and i can share the transcribe after the meeting in groups, make notes, give contexts to ai agents for further processing.

 ## Features

 - **Voice Recording**: High-quality audio recording with visual feedback
 - **AI Transcription**: Powered by AssemblyAI for accurate speech-to-text conversion
-- **Smart Summarization**: AI-powered note generation using Groq's LLaMA model
 - **Multi-language Support**: Supports English and Hindi transcription
 - **Dark/Light Mode**: Toggle between dark and light themes
 - **Email Integration**: Automatically send notes to your registered email